Nagum0/Zerver/README.md

-# FATIMA API

-Beginner friendly and simple async backend framework written in C#
+# SIMPLE HTTP SERVER

+Simple http server built in C# with the .net framework.
+This was built for educational purposes.